TheDrone7/shieldbow/packages/storage/README.md

-# Shieldbow cache
+# Shieldbow storage

-A shieldbow implementation for caching.
+A shieldbow implementation for local file storage.

 This package is not meant to be used by itself, instead use the `shieldbow` package.